tldr-pages/tldr/pages/common/pnpm-outdated.md

 # pnpm outdated

-> Checks for outdated packages.
+> Check for outdated packages.
 > The check can be limited to a subset of the installed packages by providing arguments (patterns are supported).
 > More information: <https://pnpm.io/cli/outdated>.